 b) Passport and Identity Card of the Deceased (to be surrendered to the authorities)

 c) No fee is required for registration of death.

-For more detailed information, please visit NEA link below:
+For more detailed information, please visit the NEA website by clicking HERE.

 Contact for Obituary Announcement

 b) Identity Card of Person Placing the obituary announcement.

 c) Details to be included in the announcement, including list of family names, if applicable.

 2. Shalom Funeral Services